Bypassing the Exponential Dependency: Looped Transformers Efficiently Learn In-context by Multi-step Gradient Descent: RELATED WORK

-\paragraph{In-context Learning.} A significant capability that has emerged from Large Language Models (LLMs) is in-context learning (ICL)~\citep{bmr+20,jyr+22,swxl24}.
+A significant capability that has emerged from Large Language Models (LLMs) is in-context learning (ICL)~\citep{bmr+20,jyr+22,swxl24}.
 This feature allows LLMs to generate predictions for new scenarios when provided with a concise set of input-output examples (referred to as a prompt) for a specific task, without requiring any modification to the model's parameters.
-ICL has found widespread application across various domains, including reasoning~\citep{znl+22}, self-correction~\citep{pr23}, machine translation~\citep{azl+22} and many so on.
+ICL has found widespread application across various domains, including reasoning~\citep{znl+22}, self-correction~\citep{pr23}, machine translation~\citep{azl+22} and many others.

 Numerous studies have focused on enhancing the ICL and zero-shot capabilities of LLMs~\citep{mlzh21,wma+22,jmv+22,ilp+22}.
-A substantial body of research has been dedicated to investigating the underlying mechanisms of transformer learning~\citep{gsb+21,sapt22,gtl+22,jsl+22,ag23,hmsp23,llr23,al23,zsc+23,twcd23,twz+23,zbl+23,avd+23,xsl24,gll+24b,lls+24_grok,lls+24_conv,lssz24_tat,gls+24b} and in-context learning~\citep{dld+22,mhm23,amfs23,yfh+23,kxhs23,pgcc23,lwl+23,lsg+23,edj+23,zzy+23,zfb23,hcl23,ccs23,ww23,wzc+24,ghm+24,r24} through both empirical and theoretical approaches.
+A substantial body of research has been dedicated to investigating the underlying mechanisms of transformer learning~\citep{gsb+21,sapt22,gtl+22,jsl+22,ag23,hmsp23,llr23,al23,zsc+23,twcd23,twz+23,zbl+23,avd+23,xsl24,gll+24b,lls+24_grok,lls+24_conv,lssz24_tat,gls+24b} and in-context learning~\citep{dld+22,mhm23,amfs23,yfh+23,kxhs23,pgcc23,lwl+23,lsg+23,edj+23,zzy+23,zfb23,hcl23,ccs23,ww23,wzc+24,ghm+24,r24,swxl24,wsh+24} through both empirical and theoretical approaches.
 Building upon these insights, our analysis extends further to elucidate ICL implementing multi-step gradient descent.